VRConservation/confi/_build/html/_sources/3_primer.md

 Risk can also be transferred by linking repayment rates to the success of the project; in essence, a water agency is committing to pay for the benefits of a project rather than for the project itself.
 An interesting example is Bailey’s Trail System Environmental Impact Bond, which is delivering a mountain biking trail network to a rural community in Ohio.[^2] Repayment of this investment isn’t linked to the completion of the trails but to the expected increase in community economic activity in the local community.
 This economic uplift was the purpose of the project and financing.

 Another benefit can come from using private investment to leverage multiple funding sources, creating a portfolio of funds that can repay the initial investment.
-The North Yuba Forest Resilience Bond is an excellent example of a debt-finance structure that combines private and public funds to accelerate and scale up watershed health projects. **NOTE FROM JO: Add additional info about how the FRB includes private dollars** Finally, private investment strategies may be accessible for green infrastructure and natural infrastructure projects with limited access to federal and state funding and financing programs, such as State Revolving Loan Funds.
+The North Yuba Forest Resilience Bond is an excellent example of a debt-finance structure that combines private and public funds to accelerate and scale up watershed health projects.
+Up front private investment comes from insurance companies and foundations and avoided cost payments from Yuba Water agency as the payor.

+Finally, private investment strategies may be accessible for green infrastructure and natural infrastructure projects with limited access to federal and state funding and financing programs, such as State Revolving Loan Funds.
 Impact investment bonds have successfully delivered green stormwater infrastructure projects in Atlanta, the District of Columbia; the North Yuba Forest Resilience Bond is leveraging multiple investments to deliver forest restoration work across tens of thousands of acres in a fire-threatened California watershed.

 ![sac valley](https://i.imgur.com/MpFX6zi.png)